preaudc/spark-maven-parent/docs/index.md

 </dependency>
 ```

-### Do not overwrite the following properties (they are already defined in sparkMavenParent)
+### Do not overwrite the following properties
+They are already defined in sparkMavenParent:

 ```xml
 <properties>